frederikstonge/fstonge.AspNetCore/README.md

 ```

 ## Options
-You can inject an IOptions that contains the values from your appsettings.
+You can inject an IOptions that contains your configured cultures.
 Use the following:
 ```c#
 IOptions<RequestLocalizationOptions> options
 ```